jgrassler/talks/monasca-onboarding/src/main.md

 * Purpose

-  * Republish transformed (usually aggregated) metrics as synthetic new metrics
+  * Publish transformed (usually aggregated) metrics as synthetic new metrics

 <!--